Key Takeaways

 Takeaway

-These food options have variety, which is very appealing when you are making nutrition changes.
-You can choose frozen meals with animal or plant-based protein sources and try new flavors that are inspired by countries worldwide.
+You can choose frozen meals with animal—or plant-based protein sources and try new flavors inspired by countries worldwide.

-Some of the frozen meals on this list include vegetables and grains, but not all of them.
-The frozen meals without vegetables are typically lower in fiber, but this can be easily be corrected by adding them yourself.
+Frozen meals without vegetables are typically lower in fiber, but this can be easily corrected by adding them yourself.
 Here are quick tips to increase your vegetable and fiber intake:

 - Add a whole grain side such as quinoa, millet, or buckwheat.